ocaml-community/meta/README.md

 If the other person isn't being polite, don't respond in kind, it only escalates things. _At most_, very, very, gently point them at this text.
-If the other person's bad behavior is difficult ignore, or is habitual, or they have become a problem for the community, ask the owners of the OCaml-community organization to intervene.
+If the other person's bad behavior is difficult to ignore, or is habitual, or they have become a problem for the community, ask the owners of the OCaml-community organization to intervene.
 (We will not disclose that you have complained without